FuelLabs/fuel-indexer/docs/src/querying/search-and-filtering.md

 ## Excluding Null Values

 You can store null values in your records if the corresponding entity fields are configured to allow for it.
-You can exclude records that contain null values in a particular column or set of coulmns by using the `has` operator inside of a `filter` object.
+You can exclude records that contain null values in a particular column or set of columns by using the `has` operator inside of a `filter` object.

 ```graphql
 query {